google/zetasql/docs/query-syntax.md

 +---------+------+
 ```

-You don't have to include an analytic function in the `SELECT` list to use
+You don't have to include a window function in the `SELECT` list to use
 `QUALIFY`.
 The following query returns the most popular vegetables in the
 [`Produce`][produce-table] table.